CS340-19/Linux-4-Kids/Lessons/TutorialPlan.md

   Basic overview of using the command line to navigate/interact with files

   ## Lesson 6: Intro to the Command Line
+  More info on the command line, split into 2 parts
   ### Part 1 - Text & Command Line Emulator

   ### Part 2 - Text & Command Line Emulator